YAL-GameMaker/room-shift/README.md

 If all is well, `room-shift.n` should appear in the directory.

+If you made changes, you can re-compile the JS file for the web version using `haxe build.js.hxml`

 ## Known issues

 1. Not actively tested with making rooms _smaller_.